miladtorabi65/Algorithmic-Methods-of-Data-Mining/README.md

 * __`main.ipynb`__
     > The Jupyter notebook with the solutions to all the questions, containing the graph analysis and both backend and frontend implementations.
 The cells are already executed.
 * __`Other`__
-    > A folder containing `CommandLine.sh` The command line scripts used to answer the questions and the saved format of the citation graph.
+    > A folder containing `CommandLine.sh` The command line scripts used to answer the CLQ questions.
+    > `citation_graph.graphml` the saved format of the citation graph.
+    > `sorted_sliced_10,000_data` the slice of the top 10,000 papers with the highest citations.